 3 common causes that are often overlooked

-If you have ever seen a dog snorting, making interrupted, choppy noises and sounding like a choo-choo train, you are most likely witnessing reverse sneezing.
+If you've ever seen a dog snorting, making interrupted, choppy noises and sounding like a choo-choo train, you are most likely witnessing reverse sneezing.

 If you love to learn about holistic approaches to your dog's health or if your best friend has been diagnosed with this troubling condition, the following information may help you solve your dog's problem without medication or surgery.